StackVista/stackstate-docs/setup/agent/kubernetes.md

 The StackState Agent, Cluster Agent and kube-state-metrics can be installed together using the Cluster Agent Helm Chart:

+* [Online install](#online-install) - images are retrieved from the StackState image registry (https://helm.stackstate.io).
+* [Custom install](#custom-install-with-helm) - images are retrieved from a custom image registry.
+* [Airgapped install](#airgapped-install) - images are retrieved from a local system or registry.

+#### Online install

+The StackState Agent, Cluster Agent and kube-state-metrics can be installed together using the Cluster Agent Helm Chart:

 1. If you do not already have it, you will need to add the StackState helm repository to the local helm client:

    ```commandline